When preparing a file for upload to your CMS library make sure that you give the file an appropriate name.

 - Keep file names in lower case.

 - Don't use blank spaces in file names.
-Separate words with an underscore '_' or hyphen '-', and make sure there is no blank spaces at the start or end of the file name.
+Separate words with a hyphen '-', and make sure there is no blank spaces at the start or end of the file name.

 - It should include no special characters e.g. & # ? ( ) @ \ / (There is a good collection of special characters on this web site)